fairfield-university-is505-fall2017/final-project-the-a-team/README.md

 Having the data is one thing, but utilizing it to extract useful, informative trends is another.
 We performed an analysis centering on the following questions outlined below, with a brief description of what we found below them.
 For the full details, we encourage you to view the full report!

 ### Questions
-Each of us set We set out to perform the following operations with the data:
+We set out to perform the following operations with the data:
 * V1.
 Create a pie chart that reveals the distribution of income among various relationship types.
   * This was completed, and is reflected in the report.
 For the marital status category, married-civ-spouse (married, with civilian spouse) earns more than other statuses.
 44.7% of married civ-spouse earn more than 50k per year.
 * V2.
 Create a pie chart of demographic composition.